Neural Operator Feedback for a First-Order PIDE with Spatially-Varying State Delay: The Semi-global Stability under DeepONet

-where $\beta_1$ and $\beta_2$ are defined in \eqref{def_beta1_2}.
-It is worth noting that Delta function in $F_2(s,q,r)$ doesn't influence the boundedness of the norm of $x$ because the Dirac Delta function can be eliminated by integration.
-From the proof of Thereom 2 in \cite{zhang2021compensation} and the inverse transformation \eqref{eq:inverse_trans}, we get
+For inverse transformation in \eqref{eq:inverse_trans}, it is worth noting that Delta function in $F_2(s,q,r)$ doesn't influence the boundedness of the norm of $x$ because the Dirac Delta function can be eliminated by integration.
+The proof of Thereom 2 in \cite{zhang2021compensation} establishes this result, namely,